-I muster all my power and skill, and lunge.
-This time Ziebel does not disappear.
-This time he blocks each of my attacks with inhuman ease, and finally retaliates with a single open-palm strike to my sternum.
+I-lunge, muster_ing all the my power and skill, I-have and lunge. -This time Ziebel does not disappear. -This time he blocks each of my attacks with inhuman ease, and finally retaliates with a single open-palm strike to my sternum.

-Impossibly, the blow sends me catapulting back against the wall.
-I sink to the dirt, limbs numb.
+Impossibly, the blow sends me catapulting back against the wall. -I sink to the dirt floor, my-limbs numb.

-He removes his shades.
-Glowing eyes bore into me.
+He removes his shades. $-\frac{1}{2}$ g lowing eyes bore into me.

-"It's over, Mr. Drake.
-You will be coming with me now."
-He waves his hat at me.
-I watch as the flesh on my hand pales and collapses, the meat muscles degrading, the metal muscles bulging through my sunken flesh.
-I feel my skin sagging over my subdermal armor, my tongue liquefying in my mouth.
-A great weight descends on my chest, a penetrating soreness spreads over my body.
+"It's over, Mr. Drake. -You will be coming with me now2," he-He waves his hat at me.- I watch as the flesh on my hand pales and collapses, the meat muscles degrading, the metal muscles bulging out onthrough my sunken flesh. -I feel my skin sagging down over my subdermal armor, my tongue liquefying in my mouth. -A great weight descends on my chest, a penetrating soreness spreads over my body.

-This can't be happening.
-I'm Ross Drake.
-I can't be...dead.
-Not with twelve million and freedom so close.
+This can't be happening. -I'm Ross Drake. -I can't be...-dead. -Not with twelve million so close and freedom so closemine for the taking.

-Bill Ziebel comes up and puts his hand on my shoulder.
-"I'm afraid that you will never be free again."
-He shakes his head.
-Not in pity, but in pride.
+Bill Ziebel comes up to me and puts his hand on my shoulder. -"I'm afraid that you will never be free again.,;" he He shakes his head. -Not in pity, but in pride.